xeylou/testade.xeylou.fr/content/posts/nagios-introduction/index.md

 Nagios web interface can be reach at `http://192.168.122.203/nagios` with the username `nagiosadmin` & the password given at the beginning of the installation.

-To check the connectivity to the agent hosts.
+To check the connectivity to the windows agent hosts.

-*(note: the `-H` parameter is the host's hostname or its ip address, `-t` is for the token created by the host during the ncpa installation process, `-P` the used port & `-M` the called value)*

 ```
 /usr/local/nagios/libexec/check_ncpa.py -H 192.168.122.53 -t 'windows-host' -P 5693 -M system/agent_version
 ```
 > OK: Agent_version was ['2.4.1']

+For the debian one (change values).

 ```
 /usr/local/nagios/libexec/check_ncpa.py -H 192.168.122.165 -t 'debian-host' -P 5693 -M system/agent_version
 ```
 > OK: Agent_version was ['2.4.1']

-NCPA is used to monitor the windows & the debian host, the same syntax can be use to monitor both.
+*(note: the `-H` parameter is the host's hostname or its ip address, `-t` is for the token created by the host during the ncpa installation process, `-P` the used port & `-M` the called value)*

-Example of active monitoring of the cpu load.
+Example of active monitoring of the cpu load for both - same syntax.
+Refer to the [ncpa documentation](https://www.nagios.org/ncpa/help.php) to gather other metrics.

 ```bash
 /usr/local/nagios/libexec/check_ncpa.py -H 192.168.122.53 -t 'windows-host' -P 5693 -M cpu/percent -w 20 -c 40 -q 'aggregate=avg'